1. Why use this guide?

 7.1 Japanese prisoner of war index cards (1942-1945)

 Browse our catalogue in WO 345 for index cards for British prisoners of war who were captured by Japanese forces during the Second World War.
 These records are arranged alphabetically.
+Information on the index cards are partly in Japanese.
+For help translating some of these characters see the Dutch National Archives' guide on translating Japanese POW cards.

 7.3 Prisoners of war held in Singapore camps (1942-1945)